OssielAg/Nook-iin/README.md

 ---

 ### 2. Installation
-To get started with **Nook'inn**, follow these instructions:
+To get started with **Nookiin**, follow these instructions:

 #### Importing the software in Python

-To use **Nook'inn** in a Python script, import all components from the `Nook-iin/src/System.py` file.
+To use **Nookiin** in a Python script, import all components from the `Nook-iin/src/System.py` file.

-If you are creating your Python script in the root directory of the *Nook'inn* project, you should use the following line:
+If you are creating your Python script in the root directory of the *Nookiin* project, you should use the following line:

 ```python
 from src.System import *